Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 What is a magic link?

-A magic link is a special web address you can send to your client — by email, text message, or even embedded in your own website.
+A magic link is a special web address you can send to whoever will connect the account — by email, text message, or even embedded in your own website.
 When they click it, they see a secure page where they can log into their utility account.
 Nectar handles everything behind the scenes: capturing the login, setting up the connection, and starting to collect bills automatically.
 The key part?
-Your client doesn’t need a Nectar account.
+They don’t need a Nectar account.
 They don’t need to download anything, create a login, or understand what Nectar is.
 They just click a link, sign into their utility like they normally would, and they’re done.Screenshot coming soon.
 A screenshot of this feature will be added here.

 Why use magic links?

-There are two common situations where magic links are the best approach: You don’t have your client’s utility login.
-Maybe you’re onboarding a new client and they haven’t shared their credentials yet.
+There are two common situations where magic links are the best approach: You don’t have the utility login yet.
+Maybe you’re onboarding someone new and they haven’t shared their credentials.
 Instead of asking for a username and password (which can feel uncomfortable for both sides), you send a magic link.
 They enter their own credentials directly into the secure page.
 You never see the password.
-Your client prefers to enter credentials themselves.
-Some clients — especially larger enterprises or those with strict security policies — don’t want to share login information with a third party.
+They prefer to enter credentials themselves.
+Some organizations — especially larger enterprises or those with strict security policies — don’t want to share login information with a third party.
 Magic links let them stay in control while still getting the benefit of automated data collection.
-It’s the same result as creating a connection yourself, just with a different workflow that puts the client in the driver’s seat.Two types of magic links
+It’s the same result as creating a connection yourself, just with a different workflow that puts them in the driver’s seat.Two types of magic links

 | Type | What it does | When to use it |